 2. Vendors Who Oversell

-Generally speaking, software and technology vendors focus more on selling products and less on implementation.
-As Bonnet notes, vendors can be quite talented at getting customers to fixate on exciting new features that provide the “promise of instant change through digital technology.”
-In the process, business requirements gathering can be given short shrift while key senior managers swoon over non-essential features that have a lot of sizzle.
-In addition, important feature gaps, identified early but dismissed by vendors as easy to close later on, might never be addressed.
+Generally speaking, software and technology vendors focus more on selling software and less on implementation.
+As Bonnet notes, vendors can be quite talented at getting customers to fixate on exciting new features.
+"Bright shiny tech objects" that provide the “promise of instant change through digital technology.”
+In the process, business requirements gathering can be given short shrift while key senior managers are made to swoon by salespeople over non-essential features that have a lot of sizzle.
+Important feature gaps, identified early on but dismissed by vendors as easy to close later, might never be addressed.
+A balanced "buyer beware" perspective helps.
+You want to leverage proven technology and features, but only those that best address your business priorities and strategy.

 How to Successfully Implement New Software